 Selecting sustainable materials begins with prioritising reusable solutions over single-use options.
 Retailers should seek innovative display solutions like static-cling and grip-based materials that adhere to surfaces without glue, enabling multiple applications without losing effectiveness.
 These materials can be applied and removed cleanly without damaging surfaces or leaving residues that require additional cleaning.

-When evaluating materials, retailers should consider:
+When evaluating materials, you should consider:

 - Durability and reusability potential (how many times can it be used?)